 While the majority of ABIM Governance members are practicing physicians certified by ABIM, the inclusion of expert non-physician members—patients, caregivers, and/or inter-professional health care team members—across ABIM's Board of Directors, Council, and Specialty Boards ensures a broader perspective is heard on what board certification should mean for the internal medicine community.
 This inclusion matters: a variety of stakeholders including patients, hospitals and health systems rely on the ABIM credential to tell them a physician is staying current.
 All ABIM exam content is created and reviewed by practicing physicians serving on Exam Committees, Item-Writing Task Forces and Self-Assessment Committees, which do not have any non-physician members.

-ABIM's governance structure consists of more than 350 members on more than 50 boards and committees and includes physicians, allied professionals and public members.
 Individuals who are appointed to serve on ABIM boards or committees are expected to have ABIM's mission as their primary interest when contributing to ABIM's work and therefore must adhere to our Board Policies.
-In order to more effectively achieve its mission, ABIM has adopted a governance structure that consists of five entities:
+In order to more effectively achieve its mission, ABIM has adopted a governance structure that consists of six entities:

 Board of Directors

 The size of the ABIM Board of Directors varies from 12 to 15 members.
-Membership is comprised of leaders in quality improvement, health delivery systems, medical education and other important aspects of internal medicine.
-A majority of Directors must have current clinical practice experience and at least 30 percent of the Directors have experience with ABIM exam development.
-Up to 20 percent of members may be non-internist or public Directors.
-All physician Directors must meet the requirements of the Maintenance of Certification program.
+Membership is comprised of leaders in quality improvement, health care delivery systems, medical education and other important aspects of internal medicine.
+At least 75% of Directors must have current clinical practice experience and at least 30% of the Directors have experience with ABIM exam development.
+Up to 20% of members may be non-internist or public Directors.
+All physician Directors must meet the requirements of the Maintenance of Certification (MOC) program.